teambtcmap/btcmap-ios/README.md

 - [ ] Phone number parsing isn't working for all formats.
 Can mimic Android repo implementation

 ### MAIN OPTIONS BUTTON
 - [ ] All of the options in the main options button are NOT implemented.
-Communities Main is partially implemented, but unfinished

 ### REFACTOR
 - [ ] Initial startup logic (initial loading of Elements) could use a refactor.
 Local vs Remote persistence is a bit mixed up